Many-body delocalization from embedded thermal inclusion: Appendix A: TEBD construction

 \section{Appendix A: TEBD construction}

-The results in section~\ref{sec:Block} were obtained by a time-evolving block decimation algorithm (TEBD) for matrix product states (MPS) as implemented in the Julia ITensor library \cite{itensor}.
+The results in the Block Evolution section were obtained by a time-evolving block decimation algorithm (TEBD) for matrix product states (MPS) as implemented in the Julia ITensor library \cite{itensor}.
 Instead of evolving with a cascade of two-site matrix product operator's (MPO's) as is typical for TEBD, we construct one larger MPO for each chain, with a third two-site MPO connecting the two chains.
 This approach allows to use much larger time steps of $dt=10$ because each block, being $L_{MBL} = 12$ and $L_{RR}=10$ sites respectively, is small enough to be evolved quasi-exactly with precision controlled by ITensor ``cutoff'' parameter.
-We find that our results converge with a cutoff greater than $10^{-6}$.
-Throughout the work we use a cutoff of $10^{-10}$, and the convergence is depicted in Fig \ref{fig:Cutoff}.
+We find that our results converge with a cutoff greater than $10^{-6}$, as shown in Fig. \ref{fig:Cutoff}, and throughout the work we use a cutoff of $10^{-10}$.
 It should be noted that the bias for unconverged results is to larger imbalance values.
-The latter is expected since the truncation reduces the amount of entanglement in the state.
-Similar results were obtained in Ref.~\cite{Challenges}.
+The latter is expected when using TEBD to study MBL-type dynamics, and similar results were obtained in Ref.~\cite{Challenges}.